Vatican releases pope’s Canada itinerary in sign trip is on

 Francis met with Indigenous groups earlier this year and offered a historic apology for the abuses they endured.

+The Canadian government has admitted that physical and sexual abuse was rampant at the schools, and that students were beaten for speaking their native languages.
+Indigenous leaders say the legacy of abuse and family separation as a root cause of the epidemic rates of alcohol and drug addiction on Canadian reservations.

+Canada’s Truth and Reconciliation Commission called for a papal apology to be delivered on Canadian soil.
+Francis said at the time of his Vatican meetings that he hoped to make the apology in person this summer.

-“We know that the Holy Father was deeply moved by his encounter with Indigenous Peoples in Rome earlier this year, and that he hopes to build on the important dialogue that took place,” the coordinator of the Canada visit, Archbishop Richard Smith, said.
-“We pray this pilgrimage will serve as another meaningful step in the long journey of healing, reconciliation and hope.”
+“We know that the Holy Father was deeply moved by his encounter with Indigenous Peoples in Rome earlier this year, and that he hopes to build on the important dialogue that took place,” the coordinator of the Canada visit, Archbishop Richard Smith, said in a statement.

+The president of the Canadian Catholic bishops’ conference, Bishop Raymond Poisson, thanked organizers and offered prayers for the pope.

+“We pray for the health of Pope Francis and also that his pastoral visit to Canada will bring reconciliation and hope to all those who will accompany our shepherd on this historic journey,” Poisson said in a statement.